AI-powered virtual worlds and citiverse

 How the ITU helps shape the metaverse and AI-powered virtual worlds

-The Global Initiative on Virtual Worlds and AI – Discovering the Citiverse, launched by ITU, Digital Dubai, and UNICC, is a global platform shaping safe, open, and interoperable AI-powered virtual worlds.
+The Global Initiative on AI and Virtual Worlds – Discovering the Citiverse, launched by ITU, Digital Dubai, and UNICC, is a global platform advancing the AI-enabled citiverse where AI, spatial intelligence and digital twins converge to deliver real-world impact.

-Supported by more than 70 partners worldwide, the Initiative empowers governments, businesses, and communities to harness the citiverse for public services, economic growth, and digital trust in an AI-driven future.
+Supported by more than 70 partners worldwide, the Initiative brings together governments, industry and the UN system to promote safe, open and interoperable ecosystems, enabling public service transformation, economic growth and digital trust.

-The 2nd Citiverse Assembly, co-organized by ITU, European Commission and OASC, and supported by StandICT.eu, will take place on 12 May 2026 at ITU Headquarters in Geneva.
+The 2nd Citiverse Assembly, co-organized by ITU, European Commission and OASC, and supported by StandICT.eu, took place on 12 May 2026 at ITU Headquarters in Geneva.
 More information will be made available here.

 ITU, together with partners, invites you to unravel the citiverse and virtual worlds through a series of worldwide forums, special sessions, and webinars.